rjdbcm/woma/README.md

 ## goals

 - Formally verifiable CPython extension specification language.
-- Robust and consistent foreign function interface using libffi (currently using the CPython ctypes module).
+- Robust and consistent foreign function interface using libffi (currently plan on using the CPython ctypes module).
 - Ultra-smooth runtime exception handling with useful warnings.
 - Demonic non-determinism, favors type-negotiation over termination.
 - Terseness and beauty, in order to make code both concise ___and___ readable.